 \TE{Collision Detection \& Response:} An important criterion of ``correct'' human body shapes is that they are (self-) collision-free, i.e. elements of the mesh do not penetrate each other.
 Collision detection and response computations have been well-studied, with many practical algorithms proposed for large-scale 3D meshes \cite{pan2012fcl,kim2018chapter} that can be used to resolve penetrations.
 Collisions can be handled in a discrete or continuous manner.
-Discrete collision handling \cite{kim2018chapter} assumes that meshes can occasionally reach an invalid status with penetrations and therefore check for collisions at fixed time intervals to resolve them.
-In contrast, continuous collision detection algorithms try to estimate the time instance corresponding to the first contact and use that information to maintain non-penetration configurations.
-These methods use a probing strategy, known as continuous collision detection (CCD) \cite{tang2009iccd,bridson2002robust}, by making some assumptions about the interpolating motion between two time instances and then using analytic methods to predict the time of the collision.
+Discrete collision handling \cite{kim2018chapter} assumes that meshes can occasionally reach an invalid status with penetrations and therefore checks for collisions at fixed time intervals.
+In contrast, continuous collision detection algorithms estimate the time instance corresponding to the first contact and thereby maintain non-penetration configurations.
+These continuous collision detection (CCD) methods~\cite{tang2009iccd,bridson2002robust,tang2010fast} make some assumptions about the interpolating motion between two time instances and use analytic methods to predict the time of the collision.
+Many of these methods can be accelerated using GPU parallelism~\cite{govindaraju2005quick}.
 In theory, we can use different collision handling methods to avoid penetrations in a 3D mesh of a human pose.
 However, there are two practical challenges.
 First, collision response is a physical behavior tightly coupled with a physics-based model of the human body.
 However, modeling the physical deformations of a human body can be computationally expensive.
-The running time for simulating one timestep of a human body can be more than $20$ seconds~\cite{smith2018stable} and is too long for interactive applications.
-Second, many collision handling algorithms require a volumetric mesh, while many applications of human pose synthesis rely on surface meshes.
-Many techniques have also been proposed to estimate the extent of penetration between complex 3D geometric models, including penetration depth computation \cite{zhang2007generalized,kim2002fast,6280111}.
-However, these formulations can be non-smooth and expensive, and therefore cannot be directly used for optimization-based collision avoidance.
+The running time for simulating one timestep of a human body can be more than $20$ seconds~\cite{smith2018stable}, which is intractable for interactive applications.
+Second, collision handling algorithms require a volumetric mesh, while many applications of human pose synthesis rely on surface meshes.
+Techniques have also been proposed to estimate the extent of penetrations between complex 3D geometric models, e.g., penetration depth~\cite{zhang2007generalized,kim2002fast,6280111}.
+However, these formulations can be non-smooth and expensive to compute.